Just-C0d3/Bicep/README.md

 The pipeline contains several verifications to ensure the ingrety of the provided json/bicep, this pipeline is designed for a self hosted agent deployed also in azure.

-NOTE: For a bigger scale implementation its desirable to implement a pwsh script that auto-generates json files with a template, otherwise you'll end up creating a json file for every budget enlarging unecesarily your repository.
+NOTE: For a bigger scale implementation its desirable to implement a pwsh script that auto-generates json files with a template, otherwise you'll end up creating a json file for every budget enlarging unnecessarily your repository.